black-tul1p/black-tul1p/README.md

 I am **Divay Gupta**, and I'm a current Senior in the *Computer Science* program at **Purdue University** with a minor in *Mathematics*.
 I'm interested in various fields in computing, including Software Engineering, Machine Learning, Web Development and Low-level orogramming.

+I am currently working as an ***Undergraduate Researcher*** with [Merck](https://www.merck.com/) (through Purdue), where I am researching and developing pose-estimation models in order to detect the level of PPE compliance in lab settings and provide text-based contextual inference, using video data.

 As for work experience, I interned this summer as a ***AI/ML Data Engineer*** for [Slalom](https://www.slalom.com/).
 I have also recently worked as a ***Web Applications Developer*** for A2E Solutions and am currently a ***Teaching Assistant*** for the Systems Programming course and the Programming in C course at the [Purdue University Department of Computer Science](https://www.cs.purdue.edu/).
 I have previously worked at the [Department of Economy & Tourism, Dubai](https://www.visitdubai.com/) as an ***Applications Development Intern*** during Summer 2021.

 ### Languages 👨‍💻